 7. Ethics & compliance

-This program offers a 3+1 Dual Degree Pathway in partnership with the Ira A. Fulton Schools of Engineering at Arizona State University (ASU).
+The Cybersecurity program offers a 4+1 Dual Degree Pathway in partnership with the Ira A. Fulton Schools of Engineering at ASU .

 Explore the key courses that will shape your academic journey at AUT.
 Each course is carefully designed to develop the knowledge and skills essential for your future success.
 Below is a detailed semester-by-semester breakdown.